 NOTE: In case you missed it, I wrote a bit about why I pack so much into each post (when I could just be writing listicles) called “Why My Posts Are So F*king Long”.

 In the ten days we spent in South Korea, I ate more fried chicken than I have probably consumed in my entire life.
 (More on that later.)
 If you want to skip down to the “Top Things to do in Seoul” part, click here.
-If you’d like prefer a more in-depth view of the culture and customs, keep reading!
+If you’d prefer a more in-depth view of the culture and customs, keep reading!

 I never realized how little I knew about South Korean culture until I visited.
 Our good friend, Dan, met us over in Seoul.
 Dan encompasses so many qualities that are hard to find but are necessary for a long-term friendship (with me, at least): he’s always quick to set down his pride and admit he was wrong, he’s a fantastic listener, and he’s just ridiculous enough to keep things interesting.
 If I could give you a Dan for Christmas, I would.
 (Plus he took all the photos in this post!)